kyma-project/cli/docs/user/README.md

 ### Stable release

 > [!WARNING]
-> The Kyma CLI has not yet been stable released.
-To test it before the final stage use nightly or the latest.
+> The Kyma CLI has not yet been released as a stable version.
+To test it before the final stage, use nightly or the latest.

 ### Latest build

 Download latest (stable release or unstable prerelease) v3 build from the [releases](https://github.com/kyma-project/cli/releases) assets.

-To get latest Kyma CLI for MacOS or Linux, run the following script from the command line:
+To get the latest Kyma CLI for MacOS or Linux, run the following script from the command line:

 ```sh
 curl -sL "https://raw.githubusercontent.com/kyma-project/cli/refs/heads/main/hack/install_cli_latest.sh" | sh -